 Economic, environmental and social impacts (JP e3s)

-AIT (AUT), Austrian Joanneum Research (AUT), BERA (BE), CARTIF (ES), CENSE (PT), CIEMAT (ES),CIRCE (ES), CVREZ (CZ), Cyprus Institute (CY), ECN (NL), ENEA (IT), Energie Institut an der Johannes Kepler Universität Linz (AUT), Forschungszentrum Jülich (DE), , IFP Energies Nouvelles (FR), Institute for Energy Technology (IFE) (NO), Institute for Technology Assessment and Systems Analysis (ITAS) (DE), Institute of Agricultural Economics (INEA) (IT), IREC (ES), I-tésé (Institute for techno-economics of energy systems) (CEA) (FR), Izmir University of Economics (TR), KHAS Kadir Has University (TK), LNEG (PT), Middle East Technical University (TR), Newcastle University (UK) NTNU (NO), RSE (IT), Scuola Superiore SantÁnna (SSUP) (IT), SINTEF (NO), Technical University of Denmark (DTU) (DK), TECNALIA (ES), The Institute of Power Engineering (IEn) (PL), TU Delft (NL); UKERC (UK), University of Bologna (IT), University of Groningen (NL), University of Trento (IT), Utrecht University (NL), Vestforsk University (NO), VTT (FIN)
+AIT (AT), Austrian Joanneum Research (AUT), BERA (BE), CARTIF (ES), CENSE (PT), CIEMAT (ES),CIRCE (ES), CVREZ (CZ), Cyprus Institute (CY), ECN (NL), ENEA (IT), Energie Institut an der Johannes Kepler Universität Linz (AT), Forschungszentrum Jülich (DE), , IFP Energies Nouvelles (FR), Institute for Energy Technology (IFE) (NO), Institute for Technology Assessment and Systems Analysis (ITAS) (DE), IREC (ES), I-tésé (Institute for techno-economics of energy systems) (CEA) (FR), Izmir University of Economics (TR), KHAS Kadir Has University (TK), Middle East Technical University (TR), Newcastle University (UK) NTNU (NO), RSE (IT), Scuola Superiore SantÁnna (SSUP) (IT), SINTEF (NO), Technical University of Denmark (DTU) (DK), TECNALIA (ES), The Institute of Power Engineering (IEn) (PL), TU Delft (NL); UKERC (UK), University of Bologna (IT), University of Groningen (NL), University of Trento (IT), Utrecht University (NL), VTT (FIN)